 Loved for its natural creaminess and tempting flavor, coconut milk is often used as an ingredient by those who prefer dairy-free ice cream.
 A recipe from The Blender Girl keeps it simple by blending a few natural ingredients in an ordinary blender to highlight the rich, nutty flavor of coconuts.
 This is a tasty option to keep on hand as a base for building sundaes, ice cream sandwiches, and other frozen treats.

-Take advantage of the ripe fruit of summer by mixing fresh summer peaches into ice cream.
+Take advantage of seasonal fruit by mixing fresh peaches into ice cream.
 A versatile recipe from the blog Princess Pinky Girl can be prepared in any blender.
 It's an easy treat for just about anyone to make and a frugal way to preserve a bounty of handpicked fruit into the next season.
 The riper, the better, so rather than watch overripe peaches spoil, save them for this recipe.

 Being able to make chocolate hazelnut ice cream in a matter of minutes is reason enough to invest in a high-performance blender.
 A simple, low-cost recipe from Blender Babes creates an unbelievably silky and elegant dessert.
 Serve this at dinner parties to ensure that wow factor at the end of a meal.

-Blueberry ice cream is one of summer's simple and beloved indulgences.
+Blueberry ice cream is a simple and beloved indulgence.
 A healthy base recipe on the retail site Raw Blend can be made quickly in a high-performance blender and includes options for adding honey or sugar, as well as banana (for texture).
 Add ingredients that are on hand or on sale to make this an even cheaper dessert option.

 Often underestimated, classic vanilla ice cream tends to be thought of as boring.
 However, it makes a versatile base or topping.
 A quick and straightforward vanilla ice cream recipe on the Vitamix site uses a high-performance blender to create an idyllic flavor that's perfect with toppings or when accompanying other desserts.
 Get creative and mix in favorite candy bars, fruit, or baked goods.